 - If the backup chain is created in the forward or forever forward incremental backup method, Veeam Backup & Replication copies data blocks from the first full backup and a set of incremental backups.

-To minimize the amount of traffic going over the network, Veeam Backup & Replication uses the data compression and deduplication technologies.
+To minimize the amount of traffic going over the network, you can set Veeam Backup & Replication to use WAN accelerator, data compression and deduplication technologies.

 - Veeam Backup & Replication transfers copied data to the target backup repository and writes all copied data blocks to the full backup file.

-- If you enable the Use per-VM backup files option, data of every machine in the job is stored to separate backup files in the target backup repository.
+- New backup copy jobs always work in per-machine mode.
+In per-machine mode, data of every machine in the job is stored to separate backup files in the target backup repository.

-- During every next backup copy runs, when a new restore point appears in the source backup repository, Veeam Backup & Replication copies incremental changes from this most recent restore point and transfers them to the target backup repository.
+- During every next backup copy run, when a new restore point appears in the source backup repository, Veeam Backup & Replication copies incremental changes from this most recent restore point and transfers them to the target backup repository.
 Veeam Backup & Replication writes the copied data blocks to the incremental backup file in the target backup repository, that is, Veeam Backup & Replication creates a new restore point in the forever forward incremental backup chain.

 In some cases, the source backup job and backup copy job may overlap.
 This situation can occur if the source backup job needs to transform the source backup chain.

 If a specific task in the backup copy job locks the source backup chain to read data from it, and the source backup job that needs to write data to this backup chain starts at this moment (for example, for reverse incremental backup), the task in the backup copy job is put on hold.
 The backup copy job can continue processing other tasks that use other sources (for example, backup files created by other backup jobs).
 After the source backup job releases the backup chain, the backup copy job resumes processing machines in this backup chain.